DarkEclipse847/random_chords/README.md

 * [ ] Need to change logic of filter func, in the way that it that it can accept empty values to follow DRY priciple
 * [x] Add fixed language list to fit other filters
+* [ ] Consider moving away from HashSets because their unsorted sructure can lead to bad user expirience(This is bad for creating api too, because of unnecessary parsing logic will be needed)